OpenVisualCloud/Media-Transport-Library/doc/run.md

 # Run Guide

-The Kahawai library required VFIO(IOMMU) and huge page to run, it also support non-root run thus it can be easily deployed within docker/k8s env.
+Intel® Media Transport Library required VFIO(IOMMU) and huge page to run, it also support non-root run thus it can be easily deployed within docker/k8s env.

 ## 1. System setup